 YOUR GROUP: Your group size can range from 6 to 10 youth and 1-2 adult chaperones, plus 2 Wilderness Inquiry staff.

 ACCOMMODATIONS: We will stay at a group site and base camp.
 Typically, there are 3 people per 4-person tent (other arrangements can be made).
 Facilities at the campground have flush toilets and running water.

 EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group gear and equipment.
-You will be assigned the same gear for the duration of your trip and it will be sanitized between trips.
 Your group will be provided a packing list for personal gear to bring, and Wilderness Inquiry will do our best to provide any personal items members of your group may need.